benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 ```
  **Saving Images to file**

- The generated connectivity plot can be saved as a high res (300dpi) image for publiction using the example code below.
+ The generated connectivity plot can be saved as a high res (300dpi) image for publication using the example code below.

  ```
  plt.rcParams['savefig.facecolor']='black'